chammaaomar/oop-design-patterns/README.factorymethod.md

 and delivery, but still offering the franchisees sufficient freedom and flexibility in how they _prepare_ the pizzas, _e.g.,_ thin vs. thick crust, type of cheese ... _etc_.
-For example,a franchisee in New York would want to prepare the pizza differently than a franchisee in Chicago*.
+For example,a franchisee in New York would want to prepare the pizza differently than a franchisee in Chicago‡.

 To design that kind of framework, we create an abstract `PizzaStore` class.
 This class standardizes the packaging and pizza delivery steps by implementing `orderPizza`.